likexoo/plumber/README.md

 # plumber

-A commodity data processor that can be dynamically configured.
+A commodity data processor that with pipeline diagram style config.